wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-how-to-create-an-app-service-environment.md

 	ms.date="10/26/2015"
 	wacn.date=""/>

-# How to Create an Azure Websites Environment #
+# How to Create an Azure Environment #

-Azure Websites Environments (ASE) are a Premium service option of Azure Websites that delivers an enhanced configuration capability that is not available in the multi-tenant stamps.
-The ASE feature essentially deploys the Azure Websites into a customer’s virtual network.
-To gain a greater understanding of the capabilities offered by Azure Websites Environments read the [What is an Azure Websites Environment][WhatisASE] documentation.
+Azure Environments (ASE) are a Premium service option of Azure that delivers an enhanced configuration capability that is not available in the multi-tenant stamps.
+The ASE feature essentially deploys the Azure into a customer's virtual network.
+To gain a greater understanding of the capabilities offered by Azure Environments read the [What is an Azure Environment][WhatisASE] documentation.

 ### Overview ###